adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `otfstemhist`

-This program is actually the same tool as `otfautohint` but with a different "face".
-It provides reports which help in selecting the global hint data and alignment zones for CFF hinting.
-You should look at the reports from this tool in order to select the most common stem widths, and then use a program such as FontLab or RoboFont to set the values in the font.
-This should be done before hinting the font.
+`otfstemhist` is a tool to help making decisions for setting global hinting values.
+In default mode, `otfstemhist` outputs reports which list stems in order of occurrence.
+In zone mode (`-z`), `otfstemhist` reports on the top- and bottom extremes of glyphs.
+The resulting report files can be used to pick alignment zones and the most common stem widths, which should be transferred to the font source files before hinting.

 ### `ttfcomponentizer`